carpnick/cf_extension_core/example_projects/read_only_resource/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the GeneratedReadOnlyId.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the GeneratedId.

 ### Fn::GetAtt